-Today we’re going to look at a question from the IELTS speaking part two, also known as the “long answer” question.
+Today we’re going to look at a question from IELTS speaking part two, also known as the “long answer” question.
 In this part of the exam, as you probably know, you are expected to speak for about two minutes on a given topic.
-The topic will be present to you on a “cue card” and you will then have a minute to make notes before you speak.
+The topic will be presented to you on a “cue card” and you will then have a minute to make notes before you speak.
 Today, the topic is books and we will explore how to describe a book you have read recently.

-There are lots of different ways this could be phrased, and so, as always, you can’t just memorize an answer.
+There are lots of different ways that this question could be phrased, and so, as always, you can’t just memorise an answer.
 In fact, in IELTS it’s always a bad idea to memorize answers.
 You have questions like “describe your favourite book” or “describe a book that you read in your childhood,” but today I’m going to give you a more general question.

 Describe a book you have read recently.

 - what the story of the book is

 and explain if it is a good book or not.

 Once you have read the cue card, you must think about it quickly.
 Analyse the topic and ask yourself what exactly you should talk about.
 In this case, you may ask:

 - Can I talk about any book? – no, only one you’ve read recently

 - Could it be a book that I dislike? – yes, that is possible